Eating Disorder Community Groups

 • British Columbia

-• Jessie's Legacy
+• Embody (formerly Jessie’s Legacy)

 • Resource Centre for youth, adults, parents/caregivers, and educators